TommyMart/QuizNight_Terminal_App/readme.md

 If for any reason you cannot remember your username or password, then it's probably best to cut your losses and enter S to create a new account...
 Please be sure to remember your details this time!

 ---

+##### For best user experience, please make sure your terminal window is at a medium size.
+We also prefer a black background, but hey, that's just our opinion!

 #### Now let's have some Quiz Night fun!